-- 1.5.1 The ICB was established on 1 July 2022 by [name and reference of establishment order], which made provision for its Constitution by reference to this document. - 1.5.2 Changes to this Constitution will not be implemented until, and are only effective from, the date of approval by NHS England.
+- 1.5.1 The ICB was established on 1 July 2022 by The Integrated Care Boards (Establishment Order) 2022, which made provision for its Constitution by reference to this document. - 1.5.2 Changes to this Constitution will not be implemented until, and are only effective from, the date of approval by NHS England.